 Tap on passwords and accounts.
 Head over to accounts and select the Outlook account.
 Tap on the account and select the number of days for the email to sync.

 Microsoft Outlook is among the best emailing software

-Outlook is one of the greatest apps on machines and devices for planning yourself, organizing emails, sharing mails, and easily scheduling meetings.
+Outlook is one of the greatest apps on machines and devices for planning yourself, organizing emails, sharing emails, and easily scheduling meetings.
 It is awesome and very helpful.

 It is your time to go through them and understand how to solve them.
-Most of these search problems can be disappointing, especially when you are fast and the urgent email.
+Most of these search problems can be disappointing, especially when you are fast and an urgent email.